 - Forskolin: This is an extract from the plant Coleus forskohlii that activates the production of the enzyme adenylate cyclase which, in turn, stimulates the production of many body hormones, including thyroid.
 (The normal diet is usually about 100 mg daily divided into two doses.
 (It is incompatible with antihypertensive drugs)

 - Vitamin C: It is an aid to regulate production of thyroid hormone, so it can be used both in cases of hypothyroidism and hyperthyroidism.
 (The usual dose is about 1000 mg daily)

 - Vitamin B: Like vitamin C, is a good regulator of the thyroid reason why it is also used for hypothyroidism or hyperthyroidism.
 (The usual dose is one tablet daily of vitamin B complex)

-- Minerals: For the proper functioning of the thyroid, besides of iodine, it is required to have adequate levels of copper, zinc, selenium and iron.
 A blood test can indicate a deficiency of any of these minerals and the need to take some of them.

 Other natural treatments: